suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

-# Quick start kubriX on Kubernetes
+# Quickstart kubriX on Kubernetes

 With this step-by-step guide kubriX with its default demo stack gets deployed on your preferred Kubernetes cluster.